 (The Annakirche tower arrived in 1748, replacing one lost to fire)

 Vienna delivers numerous architectural and historical surprises.
-You find yourself on some innocent side street and it turns out you’re standing outside one of Beethoven’s former residences.
+You find yourself on some innocent side street and it turns out you’re standing outside a building Mozart used to perform in.

 And so it is with the Annakirche (St. Anne’s church), found down a small pedestrianised lane leading off the busy Kärntner Straße right in Vienna’s centre.
 Sitting somewhat incongruously opposite the New York bar, the building promises down-to-earth interiors with a flyer or two advertising the next parish event.